Alejogb1/job-board/blog-data/cache-oblivious-matrix-transpose-c-programming.md

 In that last code we're basically mimicking the behavior of recursive calls with nested loops we're just breaking the matrix into blocks and transposing each block and here we also avoided recursive calls and we iterate through the blocks and perform small transpose operation on each one.
 This iterative approach would be way better at handling large matrices and can also have a performance benefit over recursive functions for large datasets.

-Okay now if you want to really get under the hood you should totally check out "Cache-Oblivious Algorithms" by Harald Prokop from the MIT Laboratory for Computer Science it's a great resource for theoretical foundations then dive into "Introduction to Algorithms" by Cormen et al it has really good coverage on divide and conquer concepts and they do touch cache oblivious strategies as well.
+ now if you want to really get under the hood you should totally check out "Cache-Oblivious Algorithms" by Harald Prokop from the MIT Laboratory for Computer Science it's a great resource for theoretical foundations then dive into "Introduction to Algorithms" by Cormen et al it has really good coverage on divide and conquer concepts and they do touch cache oblivious strategies as well.

 And look the thing is not all code is perfect some might have some bugs in them like the time I tried to implement this and reversed the row and col indexes for like two days straight before figuring out I’m an idiot and switched them back.
 So always test always verify your code before claiming it solves the world's problems.